Future Nuclear, ROI, Sustainability and Risk Assessment …

 “No small concern is the centralization of energy production, problems of security of supply and distribution grids, and lack of democratic decision process where energy source and availability is concerned.
 Globally the principle concern in the electricity business is regional energy deployment from small power plants is to often blocked .

 They build big plants even using dirty lignite, dictate policy to governments, spend little to modernize or improve, restrict regional feeds into the power grid, and refuse local control over regional grids.
-Because they are stock market traded monopolies this gives them the ability to shut down plants, to create shortages, and maintain high prices.”5
+Because they are stock market traded monopolies this gives them the ability to shut down plants, to create shortages, and maintain high prices.”[5.
+Fact or Fiction, Is there a Future for Nuclear: Antonia Wenisch and Richard Kromp of the Austrian Institute of Ecology as well as David Reinberger of the Viennese Ombudsoffice for Environmental Protection (WUA)]

 It is possible for renewable source regional input grids attached to national grids to exchange surplus, also allowing for regional autonomy to supply electricity for isolated operation in the local network thus allowing for supplementing local public utility costs.